stracquadaniolab/pygna/docs/CLI.rst

 .. autofunction:: pygna.command.test_topology_rwr

 .. code-block:: text

     usage: pygna test-topology-rwr [-h] [--setname SETNAME] [--size-cut SIZE_CUT] [--number-of-permutations NUMBER_OF_PERMUTATIONS] [-c CORES] [-i]
                                [--results-figure RESULTS_FIGURE] [-d DIAGNOSTIC_NULL_FOLDER]
                                network-file geneset-file rwr-matrix-filename output-table

-        Performs the analysis of random walk probabilities.
-        Given the RWR matrix ,
-        it compares the probability of walking between the genes in the geneset compared to those of walking between the nodes of a geneset with the same size

     positional arguments:
       network-file          network file, use a network with weights